Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Linear regime: charge and heat currents and sum rules

-where we have used the explicit expressions for $\Sigma^{R/A/<}_{\ell\sigma,\rm eq}(\omega)$ [see \eqnsref{eq:SigmaRA:FT:linear} and (\ref{eq:SigmaLesser:FT:linear})] with $\lambda = 1/2$.
-As expected, the charge currents depend not only on the equilibrium QD Green's functions but also on the dynamical ones, $\varG^{R/A/<}_{d\sigma}(1,\omega)$, even though the linear response ($\Psi_\ell\to0$) is taken.
-It is obviously because our perturbations are dynamical and the dynamical excitations of the system, even though being small, cannot be described solely in terms of the equilibrium Green's functions.

 Our system conserves the total charge so that the charge conservation (\ref{eq:charge_conservation:linear}) holds.
-In fact, since the spin is also a good quantum number, the charge conservation is valid for \textit{each} spin.
-Then, by inserting the expressions of the QD charge current (\ref{eq:ID:linear}) and the contact charge current (\ref{eq:Ic:linear}) into the charge conservation (\ref{eq:charge_conservation:linear}), one can solve the integral $\int d\omega\, \varG^<_{d\sigma}(1,\omega)$ in terms of other Green's functions: for $\lambda=1/2$, \begin{widetext}
+As long as the condition (\ref{eq:simplifying_condition}) holds, the charge conservation condition can be used to remove $\int d\omega\, \Tr[\bfG^<(1,\omega)]$ from the expression for the charge current.
+By inserting the expressions of the QD charge current (\ref{eq:ID:linear}) and the contact charge current (\ref{eq:Ic:linear}) into the charge conservation (\ref{eq:charge_conservation:linear}), one can solve the integral $\int d\omega \Tr[\bfG^<(1,\omega)]$ in terms of other QD Green's functions: with $\lambda=1/2$,